 The following points can be made in support of using the lower LRFD hydrostatic and pretension safety factors for the collapse-tension interaction check.

 The pretension and hydrostatic pressure for TLP tendons is known very accurately compared to static loads on tubular structures.
-Pressure will not vary over the life of the structure.
+Pressure will not vary over structure's life.
 Operation requirements require the mean tension to be monitored and maintained to high levels of accuracy.

 TLP tension response is more linear than jacket shear and overturning moment responses (relative to wave height and wind speed), which means the extreme values of the response do not deviate as much from the RMS response (i.e. the peak factors are less).